-Grant funding provided by the SORH for the implementation of an eICU is intended to partially defray the costs of initiating the eICU equipment.
-Selected Applicants are expected to contribute to the costs of initiation of the eICU program and must sustain the remote critical care services within the rural hospital, for a period of no less than three years after execution of the grant agreement.
-The term of the grant agreement with SORH will begin upon the execution of the grant agreement through 12 months following date of grant execution.
+Grant funding provided by the DCH, SORH is intended to partially defray the costs of initiating the eICU services, software and equipment, and maintaining the program for a minimum of three years.
+Selected Applicants are expected to contribute to the costs of initiation of the eICU program and must sustain the remote critical care services within the rural hospital during the funding period.
+The term of the grant agreement with DCH, SORH will begin upon the execution of the grant agreement through 12 months following date of grant execution, with two additional annual renewal options, pending availability of appropriated funds.